How To Make Water Soluble CBD?

 CBD oil is the most commonly used form of cannabidiol.
 Although it has moderate bioavailability of 13-19%, that is not enough.
-Moreover, when people take CBD oil, lots of it go through first-pass metabolism (metabolism in the liver immediately after absorption), and a considerable amount of it is destroyed.
+Moreover, when people take CBD oil, lots of it goes through first-pass metabolism (metabolism in the liver immediately after absorption), and a considerable amount of it is destroyed.

 Challenges in creating water soluble CBD

 It is not as straightforward as it may sound.
 One cannot just directly dissolve CBD isolate or CBD distillate into the water.
 It is because the CBD molecule is lipophilic.
 That is, it loves oils but repels water.
-So, the only inconsiderable amount of CBD powder would dissolve in the water.
+So, only an inconsiderable amount of CBD powder would dissolve in the water.

 Nevertheless, researchers have long known various natural products in which oil molecules are suspended in water as if they are mixed with it.
 It is called emulsion.
 Some of the good examples could be milk and egg yolk.
 There are known ways of emulsification, and the same can be applied for producing water soluble CBD.

-How water soluble CBD is made?
+How water soluble CBD is made

 Water soluble CBD isolate or distillate still require the use of oil.
 It is because CBD simply does not mix well with water.
 So, how to make water soluble CBD?
 The starting point in creating water soluble CBD is mixing it with oil.
 Then comes the next step, which is breaking these CBD oil particles into tiny (nano) droplets so that they can remain suspended in the water.
 Thus, the resulting solution is a nano-emulsion.